-Autostereograms — Books — Calculators — Cybersecurity & viruses — Device design — Ethics & culture — Favourites — Formal Methods in HCI — General Interest — HIT: Health IT & devices — HCI — Law — Internet — Post Office Horizon scandal — Literate Programming — Programming — Research, teaching & lecturing — Reading & digital libraries — Reviews — Videos — Computer viruses — World Wide Web — Writing, editing & publishing — Software Engineering — Everything
+Autostereograms — Books — Calculators — Cybersecurity & viruses — Device and system design — Ethics & culture — Favourites — Formal Methods in HCI — General Interest — HIT: Health IT & devices — HCI — Law — Internet — Post Office Horizon scandal — Literate Programming — Programming — Research, teaching & lecturing — Reading & digital libraries — Reviews — Videos — Computer viruses — World Wide Web — Writing, editing & publishing — Software Engineering — Key reference — Everything

 H. Thimbleby, “Human Factors and missed solutions to Enigma design weaknesses”, Cryptologia, vol. 40, no. 2, pp. 177–202 (2016).
 DOI: 10.1080/01611194.2015.1028680